mynk10/matchably_fe/README.md

-# 🚀 DevTinder
+# 🚀 Matchably

-**DevTinder** is a developer-centric social app that lets users discover, connect, and collaborate with fellow developers — similar to how Tinder works, but with meaningful professional connections in mind.
+**Matchably** is a developer-centric social app that lets users discover, connect, and collaborate with fellow developers — similar to how Tinder works, but with meaningful professional connections in mind.

 ---